BuilderIO/builder/examples/next-js-cms-blog/README.md

 Your new space "blog demo" public API Key: <your new api key>
 ```

-Copy the created API key and add it to your .env.local file:
+Copy the created API key and add it to your .env file:

 ```
 BUILDER_PUBLIC_KEY=<your new api key>